Many people can use the perfect instrument, but only a few can design and create one to be used by the many.

-Ultimately, machine learning engineers develop algorithms that enable a machine to look at its programming data and identify patterns in it, thereby teaching itself how to understand commands and eventually think for itself.
+Ultimately, machine learning engineer develops algorithms that enable a machine to look at its programming data and identify patterns in it, thereby teaching itself how to understand commands and eventually think for itself.
 This is how learning is achieved.

 For those who like lists, the responsibilities of a machine learning engineer are:

 - Understanding and using computer science fundamentals, including data structures, algorithms, computability and complexity, and computer architecture

 - Using mathematical skills for performing computations and working with the algorithms involved in this kind of programming

 - Producing project outcomes and isolating issues that require resolution, to make the programs more effective

 - Collaborating with the data as mentioned above engineers to build data and model pipelines